-Agamben (1998) calls for the replacement of Foucault's prison metaphor with the idea of the "camp" and suggests that "the camp as dislocating localization is the hidden matrix of the politics in which we are still living, and it is this structure of the camp that we must learn to recognize in all its metamorphoses into the zones d'attentes of our airports and certain outskirts of our cities" (175).
-The camp is hidden, more ubiquitous than we recognize, and it is the camp as social construct, the camp as paradigm of contemporary existence, that should capture our attention because "it would be more honest and, above all, more useful to investigate carefully the juridical procedures and deployments of power by which human beings could be so completely deprived of their rights and prerogatives that no act committed against them could appear any longer as a crime" (171).
+Agamben calls for the replacement of Foucault's prison metaphor with the idea of the "camp" and suggests that "the camp as dislocating localization is the hidden matrix of the politics in which we are still living, and it is this structure of the politics in which we are still living, and it is this structure of the politics in the politics in all its metamorphoses into the zones d'attentes of our airports and certain outskirts of our cities."
+The camp is hidden, more ubiquitous than we recognize, and it is the camp as social construct, the camp as paradigm of contemporary existence, that should capture our attention because "it would be more honest and, above all, more useful to investigate carefully the juridical procedures and deployments of power by which human beings could be so completely deprived of their rights and prerogatives that no act committed against them could appear any longer as a crime."
 Agamben here argues that power, and the flow of power through networks and its capacity to construct reality, should be discussed in terms of "homo sacer."